frontendrasmus/show-searcher/README.md

 ## Installing dependencies

-Download and Install node latest LTS from [title](https://nodejs.org/en) open a terminal of choice, and type the following.
+1. Download and Install node latest LTS from [node](https://nodejs.org/en). the project is built using Node 20 for running npm scripts etc.
+2. Open a terminal of choice, and type the following.

 ``` shell script bash/zsh and similar
 npm run i